 - Wi-Fi Standard: Wi-Fi 6 (802.11ax) - Simultaneous Dual-Band (2.4GHz / 5GHz)

-- Wi-Fi Antenna: Internal
+- Wi-Fi Antennas/Ports: Internal

-- Wi-Fi as WAN: None
+- Wi-Fi as WAN: No

 - Guest Wi-Fi Network: Yes

-- Default Control Panel Address and Password: On the device label
+- Default Control Panel Address and Password:

 - USB Tethering Support: No